junkoda/mock_lognormal/README.md

 ### Options
 --boxsize length of the preiodic box on a side
---nc      number of grids per dimension
---z       Redshift of the mock
+--nc      number of grids per dimension (default 64) --z       Redshift of the mock (default 0)
---omega_m Omega matter at present
+--omega_m Omega matter at present (default 0.308)
---np      Number of output particles
+--np      Number of output particles (default 1000)

 --lognormal outputs become lognormal density mock (default is Gaussian)